vodickavaclav/deployer-rollback/readme.md

 Usage
 ---
-Copy the code and add it to your deploy.php and use this command:
+Require the rollback.php file in your deploy.php and use this command:

 > vendor/bin/dep rollback $CI_ENVIRONMENT_SLUG  --revision="$CI_COMMIT_SHA" -v